Motherlode (band)

 Motherlode was a Canadian pop rock group formed in 1969 in London, Ontario.
 The group scored some success in the US with their single, "When I Die", which hit #1 in Canada and #18 on the U.S. Billboard Hot 100 chart in 1969.
-The group didn't have a bass guitarist.
+The group did not have a bass guitarist.
 William Smith would play the bass notes on his keyboard.
 They did however use bass players on their studio recordings.

 The act remains a one-hit wonder despite two more singles in the top 100 in Canada.

 Biography

 Early years

-The first connection can be traced back to the Blue Note club on February 22, 1964 where the club's house band, The Silhouettes were playing.
+The first connection can be traced back to the Blue Note club on February 22, 1964, where the club's house band, The Silhouettes were playing.
 Steve Kennedy was a member of the band and in a relationship with the female singer, Dianne Brooks.
 Doug Riley was also in the group.
 This is where William "Smitty" Smith first met Kennedy.
 Smith was working at The Flamingo which was a club down the road.
 Getting on well with each other straight away, they kept in touch.
 They had a plan to put together a group to play behind Brooks and they eventually did.

 In 1966 The Soul Searchers were formed.
 The correct name for the group was Diane Brooks, Eric Mercury and The Soul Searchers.
 The instrumental part of the group consisted of Eric "Mouse" Johnson on drums and vocals, Steve Kennedy on tenor, baritone sax and background vocals, Terry Logan on guitar and vocals, and William "Smitty" Smith on Hammond B3 organ and vocals.
 Their first gig the group played was at the Memory Lane in Toronto.